burst-apps-team/burst-wiki/docs/en/testnet.md

 ## Description

 Burst has a permanent TestNet running.
 Its purpose is to provide a sandbox for both developers and users to test Burst features and to experiment with features without remorse.
-To talk about the testnet, visit us in <https://discord.gg/CQEUe3e> in the channel \#testnet
+Join our TestNet community on Discord here <https://discord.gg/CQEUe3e> in the channel \#testnet.

 Burst has [AT-Testnet](http://at-testnet.burst-alliance.org:6876/) with Mock-mining active, 1 minute blocks and [CIP-20](https://github.com/burst-apps-team/CIPs/blob/master/cip-0020.md) enabled.